cristianrodri/easybudget-frontend/README.md

 # EasyBudget - Frontend

 Webiste project that manage your budget easily.
 The project was built with Next.js and TypeScript.
+Mongodb is used as a database.

 ## Usage

-### Setup backend
+### Backend

-The backend of the project was built with Strapi.js and you can check it out [here](https://github.com/cristianrodri/easybudget-backend).
-You can also visit the production website [here](https://easybudget.vercel.app)
+The backend of the project was built inside of the src/pages/api folder of the current project.
+Also src/db is used as a codebase for the database.

 ### Local files

-You need to create a .env.local file and add the following code
+You need to create a .env.local file and add the following vars.
+Cloudinary is used as a provider for the user avatar

 ```
   NEXT_PUBLIC_CLIENT_URL = http://localhost:3000
+  MONGODB_URI = <your mongodb uri>
-  NEXT_PUBLIC_SERVER_API_URL = http://localhost:1337
+  JWT_KEY = <string>

+  CLOUDINARY_NAME = <your cloudinary name>
+  CLOUDINARY_KEY = <your cloudinary key>
+  CLOUDINARY_SECRET = <your cloudinary secret>
 ```

 ### Install dependencies